lorwind/comsci/C++ Programming/constness.md

 ```

 ### Pointer to Constant Variable
-In pointer, this is a pointer a constant variable, using this, we cannot change the value of the variable that it points.
+In pointer, this is a pointer to a constant variable, using this, we cannot change the value of the variable that it points.
 ```cpp
 const int* six;        // Since this is not a constant pointer, we are not forced to initialized this. const int  seven = 7;